• Skip to primary navigation

 This soup stores well in a covered container in the refrigerator for up to four days.
 It's also a meal-prep favorite and can be frozen for up to 4 months.
 To reheat from frozen, either microwave at a lower setting or thaw in the refrigerator and reheat on the stove.

-this delicious protein-packed soup will become a favorite go-to meal
+this healthy kale soup is protein-packed and will become a favorite go-to meal

 We hope you love this recipe as much as we do.
 Please rate and leave a comment below.
 Be sure to share a picture on Instagram and tag us @danielsplaterecipes so we can see your creation!